mpv-player/mpv/DOCS/man/lua.rst

     Note that properties are *not* expanded.
 You can use either ``mp.command``, the ``expand-properties`` prefix, or the ``mp.get_property`` family of functions.

+    Unlike ``mp.command``, this will not use OSD by default either (except for some OSd-specific commands).

 ``mp.command_native(table [,def])``
     Similar to ``mp.commandv``, but pass the argument list as table.
 This has